jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If you are looking to build a general purpose development system with access to pre-built packages, I suggest you stick with a more user-friendly distribution like [Raspbian][raspbian].

-And while the Yocto system is very powerful, it does have a substantial learning curve.
-You may want to look at another popular, but simpler tool for building embedded systems [Buildroot][buildroot].

 Yocto uses **meta-layers** to define the configuration.
 Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python app called **bitbake**.

-I have created a custom meta-layer for the RPi boards called [meta-rpi][meta-rpi].
+I have a custom meta-layer for the RPi boards called [meta-rpi][meta-rpi].

 The systems built from this layer use the same GPU firmware, linux kernel and include the same dtb overlays as the official Raspbian systems.
 This means that no hardware functionality is lost with these Yocto built systems as compared to the "official" Raspbian distro.
 It is only the userland software that differs and that is completely configurable by you.

 There are a some example images in [meta-rpi][meta-rpi] that support the programming languages and tools that I commonly use in my own projects.

 When using this repository for customer projects, I first fork and move it to another repository, usually with a different name.
 I recommend you do the same if you require stability.
-I use the meta-rpi layer for my experiments.
+I use the meta-rpi layer for experiments.

 My systems use **sysvinit**, but Yocto supports **systemd**.